 What is Human Growth Hormone?
 We offer Growth Hormone Injection and Sermorelin Injection programs.

 Human Growth Hormone (HGH) stimulates growth and cell reproduction.
 HGH may be prescribed with testosterone treatment if you have low HGH levels which will be determined through an IGF1 test.
-Low levels of HGH can cause loss of muscle mass and increase in body fat.
+Low levels of HGH can cause loss of muscle mass and an increase in body fat.
 Contact us and ask us about our Growth Hormone and Sermorelin Injection programs.